San Pedro House | Arizona

 Visitor contact station.
 A wheelchair ramp in the rear of the contact station allows mobility device users to access the building.
 The contact station is staffed 7 days per week and has a bookstore and gift shop.
 Staff lead tours and can provide information about the site.
 In addition, a wall of interpretation with details about the history of the site and the surrounding area sits near the large cottonwood tree to the right of the picnic ramada, about 50-75 yards from the parking area.

 Picnic areas.
-A large ramada near the parking area and toilet covers a dozen plastic picnic tables with inset legs, allowing wheelchair users to pull up to the ends.
-In addition, near the wall of interpretation, there are 2 shade structures that each cover 2 picnic tables on a concrete pad.
+Behind and to the right of the San Pedro House as you enter the site, there is a large ramada picnic ramada covering a dozen plastic picnic tables with inset legs, allowing wheelchair users to pull up to the ends.
+In the same area there are, in addition to a wall of interpretation, 2 shade structures that each cover 2 picnic tables on a concrete pad.
 These tables can accommodate wheelchair users.
-There are also several uncovered accessible picnic tables under the cottonwood trees that grow behind the San Pedro House.
+There are also several uncovered accessible picnic tables under the cottonwood trees near the House.
 Trash receptacles are available for all these picnic areas.

 Trails.
 About 500-600 yards of paths of packed dirt lead through the gardens and picnic areas.
 An engineered, hard-packed natural surface path 1-2 miles long takes visitors to Phoebe Pond.
 Visitors can also take a hard-packed trail from San Pedro House to the San Pedro River and then back to King Fisher Pond or the House, follow a loop around a large agricultural field, and connect with the San Pedro Traverse Trail.